Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 This is extremely helpful when setting up permissions to verify the access you intended.

 ## Effective Permissions
-An effective permission simulator is available to test user->target applied permissions without having to enter impersonation
+An effective permission simulator is available to test `user`->`target` applied permissions without having to enter impersonation

 ## Global Permission Settings
 These permissions apply to all users and Active Directory search results